yli137/ompi_wrapper_for_lulesh/README.md

 Added orderedhashmap for compression. compression thread takes the least updated pair to do compression.

 number of compression per pair and per iteration is added.

+**1/14/2025**

+sending bit is introduced to avoid modifying compressed buffer

+storing isend request in pair structure and clear sending bit when request finished.